slowernews/wisdom-tldr/chapters/chapter_appendix.md

 > *"To me success has meant just two things: a good life for my family, and the money to buy books and continue the education of this wandering man."
 -- Louis L'amour*

-> *"Recipe for success: under-promise and over-deliver."
--- Kevin Kelly*

 > *"Most overnight successes take at least 5 years.
 Budget your life accordingly."
 -- Kevin Kelly*

+> *"Show up.
+Keep showing up.
+Somebody successful said: 99% of success is just showing up."
+-- Kevin Kelly*

+> *"The success formula: solve your own problems and freely share the solutions."
+-- Naval Ravikant*

+> *"Recipe for success: under-promise and over-deliver."
+-- Kevin Kelly*

+### On barriers to success

 Fear, not failure, is the biggest barrier to success.
-Some people are terrified of success, they may be forced to buy a suit..
+Some people are terrified of success, they may be forced to buy a suit.

 > *"Doubt kills more dreams than failure ever will."*

 > *"Whether you think you can, or you think you can’t, you’re right."
 -- Henry Ford*

-But success is a dangerous word.
-I don’t know any successful person.
+> *"If you didn’t get what do you want, it’s a sign that you didn’t really wanted it or you bargained the price."
+-- Roger Kipling*